An Allgravity as a Grand Unification of Forces

-Of course, a neutrino mass can contain the part that corresponds to the gravitational charge \cite{8}.
-Their existence as the structural parts of the naturally united rest mass and charge implies the availability of the interaction fifth force \cite{8,9} between the particles.
-It come forwards in the system as a harmony of the four remaining types of forces.
-But its legality has not yet been established in measurements \cite{10}.

-Another possibility is that regardless of whether or not the fifth force exists, all the mass of a particle is strictly the gravitational.
-However, in the form as it was developed, the standard electroweak theory \cite{11,12,13} is not in state to elucidate whether a particle gravitational rest mass and charge coincide with its all the mass and charge, if yes, what the united mass and charge of a neutrino say about unification of forces of a different nature.

-We investigate here this question studying the ideas of each of all possible types of charges and masses of the neutrino which may serve as the source of the naturally united gauge field.
+Here we investigate whether there exists any defined symmetry between gravity and magnetogravity and, if so, what the expected symmetrical structure indicates about the unification of forces of a different nature.
+This, in turn, requires elucidating the idea of each mass-charge pair of the existing types of masses and charges, which may serve as the source of a kind of naturally united gauge field.
+Insofar as a logically consistent mathematical formulation of the suggested field theory of grand unification is concerned, a single interaction is responsible for all that is connected with its wave equations in a curved space-time.

-According to a mass-charge duality, the Newton force of gravitation $F_{N_{\nu\nu}}$ between the two neutrinos and the Coulomb force $F_{C_{\nu\nu}}$ among them \cite{14} must be defined from the point of view of any of the existing types of actions.
-In other words, each type of force includes both a kind of the Newton and a kind of the Coulomb contributions \cite{9}.
+{\bf 2.
+The unified mass-charge structure of fundamental forces} According to the mass-charge duality [1], the Newton force of gravitation $F_{N_{\nu\nu}}$ and Coulomb force $F_{C_{\nu\nu}}$ between two neutrinos [13] must be defined from the point of view of any of the existing types of actions.
+In other words, each type of force includes a kind of Newton contribution and a kind of Coulomb contribution [2].